thanhdt-vietmap/vietmap-compose/docs/docs/styling.md

 ## Acquiring a style

-Every MapLibre map requires a style to be displayed.
+Every VietMap map requires a style to be displayed.
 The style is a JSON object that describes what data to display and how to display it.
 Typically, vector tile providers create styles designed to work with their data, and provide them as a URI.
-You can also create your own styles using [Maputnik][maputnik], a visual style editor for MapLibre styles.
+You can also create your own styles using [Maputnik][maputnik], a visual style editor for VietMap styles.

 There are a variety of free and commercial map tile providers available.
 See the [awesome-maplibre][awesome-maplibre] repository for a list of tile providers.